mogoson/MGS.CompressHub/UnityProject/Assets/MGS.Packages/Compress/Plugins/MGS.Compress.md

       (isSucceed, info) =>
       {
           //TODO: Show result.
-          //if isSucceed==true, the type of info is string
-          //and content is the path of unzip dir;
+          //if isSucceed==true, the info is the path of unzip dir;

-          //if isSucceed==false, the type of info is Exception.
+          //if isSucceed==false, the info is error message.
       });
   ```